okaresz/qtuc/doc/clientProtocol.md

   * **var**: A valid variable name in the given hardware interface.
 If omitted, all variable in the hardware integerface will be subscribed.
   * **freq**: Frequency of the updates in Hz (x per second).

+You cannot subscribe for the same set of variables.
+Two subscriptions are considered the same if both the hardwre interface and the variable is the same.
+Frequency may be different.

+If you would like to change the frequency of a subscription, you must first unsubscribe the previous, then subscribe again with the new frequency.

+As a result of the subscribe request, the proxy will send a subscription feed periodically, with the requested frequency.
+This feed is a ClientPacket, including a ClientCOmmand device *set* command for each variable included in the subscription.

+**Important!** A deviceVariable is always sent with the most specific subscription, including that variable (independent of the frequency).
+Subscription "A" is more specific than subscription "B" if "A" corresponds to a smaller, more specific set of variables.
+For example a subscription for a hardware interface is more specific than a subscription for all the variables (in all interfaces).
+This way, the most specific subscription is, of course, a subscription to a single variable.

+*Example*: If there is a subscription of 1Hz for the hardwareInterface *"drive"*, and another of 10Hz for *motorSpeed* in the *drive* interface, then proxy will send a subscription feed package with the *motorSpeed* variable every 100ms, and a package with all the variables (as device commands) in the *drive* interface **except** *motorSpeed*, every second.

 #### unSubscribe ####		{#doc-clientProtocol-packets-unSubscribe}